-One of the duties of a company liquidator in any insolvency situation will be to determine whether there has been any wrongful trading on the part of the company and directors.
+One of the duties of a liquidator in any insolvency situation will be to determine whether there has been any wrongful trading on the part of the company and directors.
 Wrongful trading, according to The Companies Act 1986 is the act of continuing to trade even when there is no prospect of creditors being paid and there are stiff penalties for directors who don’t comply with the law.

 “ at some time before the commencement of the winding up of the company, that person knew or ought to have concluded that there was no reasonable prospect that the company would avoid going into insolvent liquidation” 1

-It is not a defence to suggest that a directors doesn’t have the requisite financial knowledge or information to understand the situation.
+It is not a defence to suggest that a director doesn’t have the requisite financial knowledge or information to understand the situation.
 It is a requirement that they apply the care of ‘a reasonably diligent person’ and that they apply the skill expected of someone taking on the office of director or if they hold a specialist office (such as finance director) the higher level of skill expected of that position.

-Signs that wrongful trading may occur;
+Signs that wrongful trading may occur:

 - The company continues to make a loss with no sign of the trend reversing